Is Your Back Pain From Adaptive Shortening Syndrome?

 The added strain of taking a chronically shortened, weakened and very inactive muscle and forcing it to quickly function normally causes a major risk of disc and muscle injury.

-Don’t let adaptive shortening to become the norm
+Don’t allow it to become the norm

 What it so profoundly odd about this condition is that you tend to prefer this slouched posture more than you would like to stand (or at least sit straighter).
-Standing causes these shortened muscles to fatigue when straightened and you prefer to rest instead back into this compromised position.
+Standing causes these shortened muscles to fatigue when straightened and you prefer to rest instead into this compromised position.

 If you are exercising too much or actively moving with shortened muscles, they will tire and cause pain.
 Use caution as you may mistakenly continue exercising with these symptoms while they may feel manageable.

 Surefire clues that you have adaptive shortening

 - You struggle to stand up straight after sitting for a long time.
 Your motions are similar to a much older senior getting up very slowly due to aging.

 - Your posture becomes progressively compromised, simulating the appearance of someone with that of a slouched posture or hunch rather than standing perfectly upright as you used to.

 - Symptoms of stiffness and aches are common.
 They do diminish over time but end up returning whenever you resume your way of sitting.